mukulbbhardwaj/monkeFinance-web/README.md

 # MonkeFinance
-A platform to learn trading in a gamified manner
+A platform to learn trading and investment.